-If you see lots of emergency crews in your neighborhood, it's normally not a good sign.
-But after a long day of training, crews in St. Charles County are better prepared for a disaster.
+If you see something like this in the area, it's not a good sign.
+But after a long day of training, the crews inside are better prepared for a disaster.

-After a series of tragedies involving school buses, St. Charles County emergency departments decided to practice their response.
+After a series of tragedies involving school buses, St Charles County emergency departments decided to practice their response.
 Using dozens of dummies and several live volunteers they re-created a highway pileup involving cars and school buses.
-The training gets them in gear, but also makes the school districts think about what they should do.
+This training gets them in gear, but also makes the school districts think about what they should do.

-"The name of the game today is cooperation.
-Situations like these don't happen in silos.
-We have to come together to work on these scenarios because in a real situation that's what it's going to be," said St. Charles County ambulance district spokesperson, Kyle Gaines.
+"The name of the game today is cooperation, situations like this don't happen in a silos we have to come together to work on these scenarios because in a real situation that's what it's going to be," said St. Charles County ambulance district spokesperson, Kyle Gaines.

 This scenario took months to set up and prepare.

-It's something emergency teams do every year in St. Charles County.
+This is something emergency teams do every year here.
 Last year they prepared for a mass shooter.